Parassingh-90/eb02-VCODE-CNS-XOR/storyboard/README.md

 ##### 2.6 Conclusion:

 1. Assessment/evaluation of the pre-test and post-test should be given immediately to the user.
 The moment the student clicks on the answer of his choice, the CORRECT ANSWER should be displayed below the question.
-This would enable the student to understand whether he is right or wrong.
+This would enable the student to understand whether he is right or wrong.<br>
-2. This would prompt the users as to how many answers were correctly answered.
+2. This would prompt the users as to how many answers were correctly answered.<br>
-3. The given plain text is to be encrypted using XOR Cipher and then answered accordingly.
+3. The given plain text is to be encrypted using XOR Cipher and then answered accordingly.<br>
-4. The given Cipher text is to be decrypted using XOR Cipher and then answered accordingly.
+4. The given Cipher text is to be decrypted using XOR Cipher and then answered accordingly.<br>

 ##### 2.7 Equations/formulas: NA
 Cipher Text = Plain Text &oplus; Key<br>